-The above table is based on the accrual principle, which means that the amounts shown are compensation earned for the respective year.
+The above tables are based on the accrual principle, which means that the amounts shown are compensation earned for the respective year.
 The actual payment of a portion of the amounts for the performance-related components may, however, be effected at a later date.
-In particular, under the DBP, a portion of the cash-based variable compensation is paid in April (post shareholder approval) with the remainder being deferred over a five-year period (disbursed in equal instalments each February over the following five years).
+In particular, under the DBP, a portion of the cash-based variable compensation is paid following shareholder approval (generally in April) with the remainder being deferred over a five-year period (disbursed in equal instalments in February over the following five years).